WillMaguire/Project_2/README.md

 Unsolved Problems / Incomplete Features

 Haven't touched javascript features;these will focus primarily on social media APIs, Google Map in app navigation integration, adding dynamic education resource content and adding a more reactive GUI(replace checkboxes,etc).

 Haven't completed password change in main.rb

 Lack of meanigful client and server side data validations; although some exist for location matching they are rudimentry.

 Client to Client searching is not active; 'get' and 'post' requests needed in main.rb.

 Location matching is not extensive enough: the planned priority based listing system is yet to be coded.

 Auto-complete of postcodes, suburbs and regions usind "Locations" SQL is yet to be implemented.

 Further CSS styling and images to be added to front end, including .

-Facbook login to be added.
+Facbook login API to be added.

 "Ideal" Features

-Create comprehensive education resource database including offsite links and partners(database to be hosted) Create comprehensive client/client and client/carer location based matching system including matching by desired education outcoms, child ages, ability to host, daily travel pathing, budget, etc...(API TBD)
+Create comprehensive education resource database including offsite links and partners(database to be hosted)

+Create comprehensive client/client and client/carer location based matching system including matching by desired education outcoms, child ages, ability to host, daily travel pathing, budget and many more...(API TBD)

 Integreated realtime calander based availability matching(API TBD).

 More features as project budget develops.

 Project Live Link